 The total annual reporting burdens and costs for the respondents are as follows:

-Respondents: Business or other for-profit entities; not-for-profit institutions; Tribal Governments.
+Respondents: Business or other for-profit entities, not-for-profit institutions, and state, local or tribal governments.

 End Supplemental Information